RippleOSI/NE-HSCIE-Core/README.md

 * Usernames and passwords for data sources
 * Specific endpoints to be used for queries

-It is imperative that this context file is located in the *root directory* of the project when on a development environment.

 To find an example of this file, you can copy the a fully working example of one, which is located in the following
 directory:
 *ripple-demonstrator-api\src\main\resources\config\tomcat-context-example.xml*

+Copy the file to the *root directory* of the project.
+It is imperative that this context file is located here when on a development environment.

+Rename the context file to:
+*context-ripple.xml*

 ### Installing front end packages